Who we are

 Scion head office is located in Rotorua, with a staff of around 300.
 A second office is located in Christchurch, on the University of Canterbury campus, with around 20 staff.
 Small teams of specialised staff are also located in Wellington and Dunedin.

-Scion has achieved Silver level Enviro-Mark® certification.
+Scion has achieved Gold level Enviro-Mark® certification.
 Enviro-Mark is an environmental certification programme, owned and managed by Landcare Research that helps companies achieve their environmental management goals.

 Through its research, Scion supports the sustainable economic growth of New Zealand via more efficient use of renewable and non-renewable resources and lower impact production systems.
 This policy addresses the effect of our business activities on climate change, water resources, future land use, waste reduction, local community and financial viability.